hydrusnetwork/hydrus/docs/developer_api.md

 If you specify a `destination_page_name` and an appropriate importer page already exists with that name, that page will be used.
 Otherwise, a new page with that name will be recreated (and used by subsequent calls with that name).
 Make sure it that page name is unique (e.g. '/b/ threads', not 'watcher') in your client, or it may not be found.

 Alternately, `destination_page_key` defines exactly which page should be used.
 Bear in mind this page key is only valid to the current session (they are regenerated on client reset or session reload), so you must figure out which one you want using the [/manage\_pages/get\_pages](#manage_pages_get_pages) call.
 If the correct page_key is not found, or the page it corresponds to is of the incorrect type, the standard page selection/creation rules will apply.

+You can set a destination [file domain](#parameters_file_domain), which will select (or, for probably most of your initial requests, create) a download page that has a non-default 'file import options' with the given destination.
+If you set both a file domain and also a `destination_page_key`, then the page key takes precedence.
+If you do not set a file domain, then the import uses whatever the page has, like normal; for url import pages, this is probably your "loud" file import options default.

 `show_destination_page` defaults to False to reduce flicker when adding many URLs to different pages quickly.
 If you turn it on, the client will behave like a URL drag and drop and select the final page the URL ends up on.